Humberside County Council

-Humberside County Council was the county council of the non-metropolitan county of Humberside in northern England.
+Humberside County Council was the county council of the non-metropolitan county of Humberside in northern England, which was created in 1974 and abolished in 1996.

 History

 Humberside was a non-metropolitan county governed by Humberside County Council and nine non-metropolitan district councils.
 The county council came into its powers on 1 April 1974 and was abolished in 1996.
 The county council was based at County Hall in Beverley.
 On 1 April 1996 the county council was replaced with four unitary authorities: North Lincolnshire, North East Lincolnshire, Kingston upon Hull and East Riding of Yorkshire.

+The coat of arms was submitted to the council for approval by a resident of Humberside (in Thorngumbald), and depicts several characters in the blazon.
+The shield bears two Yorkshire roses, a pair of gold fleur-de-lys for Lincolnshire and a gold ducet for Hull.
+The crest depicts a blue eagle issuing from the old East Riding arms - an allusion of the new deriving from the old.
+The eagles has droplets on its wings, representing North Sea oil.
+A sword represents Scunthorpe steel, with a dolphin, anchor, waves and globe representing the docks and shipping of the Humber, and the goddess Ceres represents agriculture.